8 Ways To Make The Most Of The Extra Hour From Daylight Saving Time

 Start a New Book

 Bring back bedtime stories!
 We know how tempting Netflix is, but nothing beats flipping through the pages of a new paperback.
 The extra hour gives you plenty of time to jet to the nearest Barnes and Noble and pick up a copy of the most recent thriller to hit shelves.
 Need a suggestion?
-Take a look at The Best Bedside Reading of October 2015 for some literary inspiration.
-Or take a deep dive into this curated list of the 100 books you should read before you die.
+Take a deep dive into this curated list of the 100 books you should read before you die.

 Take a Bath